HSA & Medicare: Use your HSA to cover Medicare costs in retirement

 Planning ahead by setting up an HSA can help pay for qualified medical expenses—including deductibles and health plan premiums—after you stop working.

-The money saved in your HSA can go toward deductibles, copayments, coinsurance, and other qualified services and other healthcare expenses to lower your overall healthcare costs.
+The money saved in your HSA can go toward deductibles, copayments, coinsurance, other qualified services and other healthcare expenses to lower your overall healthcare costs.

 Who can contribute to an HSA?